Occupational Outlook in Alberta for Citizenship and Immigration Officers

 The outlook for the labor market is affected by many variables.

 The province of Alberta is forecasting below-average annual growth of 1% for the 1228: Employment insurance, immigration, border services, and revenue officers occupation group.
-3.0% between 2019 and 2023 In addition to the natural attrition in this field, an additional 39 annual openings are expected to be created.
+3.0% between 2019 and 2023 For this industry, 39 new jobs are expected to be created annually, on top of the natural attrition rate.

 With the baby boomer generation starting to retire in the coming years, the labor market is likely to experience more frequent and significant shifts.